-A review of the company's outlook is included in the financial performance and outlook section of the strategic report on pages 2 to 3.
+A review of the company's outlook is included in the financial performance and outlook section of the strategic report on page 2.

 Going concern

 The company's business activities, together with the likely factors to affect its future development, performance and position are set out in the strategic report.